CSammy/csammy.github.io/index.md

 Same as before: Add the proper repository, backup, upgrade, check functionality and data.
 I add the [ownCloud 8.2 repository](https://download.owncloud.org/download/repositories/8.2/owncloud/) and its key and update apt's repositories.
 The ownCloud package shows now 8.2.10 as most recent version and offers the upgrade.
-I backup all files like I did last time, and start the upgrade via apt.
+I backup all files like I did the last time, and start the upgrade via apt.
 Afterwards, while ownCloud is in maintenance mode, I check the status with the command line tool and perform `occ upgrade`.
 After enabling the apps again and disabling maintenance mode, I check all functionality and make another backup, just in case.